ioccc-src/winner/1993/cmills/README.md

 ## To build:

-We recommend you try the alt version first so you can get a better idea of what this entry was like back in 1993.
-See the [original code](#original-code) section below to run the original.
+We recommend you try the alternate version first so you can get a better idea of what this entry was like back in 1993 (though see the [known bug in bugs.html](../../bugs.html#1993_cmills)).
+See the [original code](#original-code) section below to run the original (the bug also exists here).

 ``` <!---sh-->
     make alt
 ```

 NOTE: this entry requires the `X11/Xlib.h` header file and the X11 library to compile.
-If you're under macOS and do not know how to install and use X11 programs see [FAQ 3.7  - How do I compile and use on macOS, an IOCCC entry that requires X11?](../../faq.html#X11macos).
+If you don't have the X11 installed see the [FAQ on how to compile and run an entry that requires X11](../../faq.html#X11).

 To configure how many microseconds to sleep before updates try: